Studio 1 Productions

 D).
 Click on GPU Information.

 Now at the top part of that window, there is an option for Ray Tracing.
+Select GPU and you are all set.

 NOTE: If you can not change to the GPU mode, chances are you did not follow steps 6 to 9 or you didn't type in the name of the video card correctly.